luxigo/vim-switch/README.md

 # vim-switch
+* open vim instances in the specified screen session
+* open the (optional) terminal window and bring it to front
-switch to an existing vim instance
+* switch to existing vim instance in the specified screen session
+* when run from vim (with :!vi or shift-V) display the list of opened files

 ## Requirements
   sudo apt-get install vim screen realpath zenity